jedcrandall/jedcrandall.github.com/courses/cse536spring2026/syllabus.md

 ## TA and office hours

-Your TA is Siddharth Ghule.
-Don't contact him directly through email or other means other than Canvas.
-His office hours are TBD.
+Your TA is TBD.
+Don't contact them directly through email or other means other than Canvas.
+Their office hours are TBD.

 ## Course Description

-"Comprehensive understanding of network security and corresponding solutions, including cryptography, access control, secure Web transactions, e-mail security, and viruses."
+"Protection and file systems.
+Communication, processes, synchronization, naming, fault tolerance, security, data replication, and coherence in distributed systems.
+Real-time systems."

 ## Course Objectives

-- Students will gain an understanding of both symmetric and asymmetric applied cryptography.
+- Students will gain an understanding of virtual memory, process separation, and the UNIX process tree.
-- Students will gain an understanding of Network Intrusion Detections Systems (NIDS) and techniques for evading NIDS.
+- Students will gain an understanding of filesytems and access controls.
+- Students will gain an understanding of interprocess communication.
-- Students will gain an understanding of how NIDS is applied around the world by various nation states for information controls (e.g., Internet censorship).
+- Students will gain an understanding of CPU scheduling.
-- Students will gain an understanding of basic tools used for network security analysis.
+- Students will gain an understanding of distributed systems.
-- Students will gain an understanding of current research topics in measuring information controls on the Internet.
+- Students will gain an understanding of covert channels and side channels and the effect they have on operating systems security and privacy.

 ## Course Learning Outcomes

-- Students will identify if a given cryptosystem is symmetric or asymmetric.
-- Students will identify if a cryptosystem has perfect forward secrecy.
+- Students will identify how access controls are applied based on the process hierarchy and filesystem information of a modern UNIX system.
-- Students will identify NIDS evasions within a packet capture using industry standard tools, including Wireshark.
+- Students will identify different strategies for CPU scheduling.
-- Students will compare the NIDS systems and related evasion techniques that various nation states around the world use for information controls.
-- Students will compare different Internet measurements and related experimental methodologies.
+- Students will compare different types of interprocess communication.
+- Sutdents will compare different ways of implementing distributed systems.

 ## Enrollment Requirements

-Prerequisite(s): Computer Engineering or Computer Science graduate student or Data Science, Analytics and Engineering PhD or Software Engineering MS OR Online Computer Science nondegree-seeking graduate student.
+Prerequisite(s): Computer Engineering or Computer Science or Robotics & Autonomous Systems (Artificial Intelligence) graduate student OR Online Computer Science nondegree-seeking graduate student.

 ## Grading Policies, Assignments, and Required Materials

 This course basically has three threads that each form part of your grade:

-- Mathematical and conceptual fundamentals, including frequency analysis, Fast Fourier Transform, birthday attacks, finite fields, fast modular exponentiation, information theory, ring theory, the Extended Euclidean Algorithm, the discrete logarithm, and IP fragmentation.
-This is assessed via the exams, with each exam being 25% of your grade, so 50% total.
+- Conceptual fundamentals, covered in lectures and assessed via the exams, with each exam being 25% of your grade, so 50% total.
-- Practical tools and the analysis of digital artifacts.
+- Hands-on assignments covering basic operating system concepts.
 There will be approximately five to eight assignments, equally weighted, that together make up 30% of your grade.
-- Research papers, both contemporary and classic.
-You will write a journal throughout the semester about your readings, videos, in-class discussions, etc. and turn it in at the end of the semester.
-It will be worth 20% of your grade.
-There may be several checkpoints throughout the semester where you submit your journal so far, those will not count towards the final grade.
+- Research papers, both contemporary and classic, and a group project.
+Details will be posted in Canvas.
+Your individual grade will be assessed based on your submitted source code and demo (10% of your grade) and your group report (also 10%), so 20% total.

-The percentage for your grade is out of 100% (50% exams, 30% digital artifact assignments, 20% journal).
+The percentage for your grade is out of 100% (50% exams, 30% digital artifact assignments, 20% project).
 Grades are based on the following scale where x is the overall percentage for your final grade:

 - A+ 100% to 97%
 - A < 97% to 94%
 - A- < 94% to 90%